influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/configuration.md

 ### Environment variables

-All configuration options can be specified in the configuration file or in environment variables.
+All configuration settings can be specified in the configuration file or in environment variables.
-Environment variables override the equivalent options in the configuration file.
+Environment variables override the equivalent settings in the configuration file.
 If a configuration option is not specified in either the configuration file or in an environment variable, InfluxDB uses its internal default